 - Capital gains on the sale of muni bonds are taxable

-- The real loss of buying power if compare the nominal returns of municipal bonds
+- The real loss of buying power if compared to the nominal returns of municipal bonds

 - Municipal bond tax-equivalent yield is comparatively lesser for people in the lower tax bracket

 A lot of information on municipal bonds is available online.
-Users can access www.emma.msrb.org for accessing information on muni bond issuance currently trading, their prices, issue, delinquent interest earnings & principal, changes in ratings, changes in taxability which are collectively called ‘material notice events’.
-EMMA stands for ‘Electronic Municipal Market Access’.
+Users can access www.emma.msrb.org for accessing the information on muni bond issuance currently trading, their prices, issue, delinquent interest earnings & principal, changes in ratings, changes in taxability, which are collectively called ‘material notice events.’
+EMMA stands for ‘Electronic Municipal Market Access.’

 As per Municipal Securities Rulemaking Board (MSRB), the municipal bond market is a $3.8 trillion capital market with approximately 1 million outstanding municipal securities.
 This market faces 40,000 daily trades with a daily turnover of around $11.6 billion.
-It is observed that almost 2/3rd of municipal securities are held by the individuals directly or by way of mutual funds.
-As per Moodys, only 0.18% investment-grade muni bond issuances defaulted as compared to investment-grade corporate bonds where the default rate was 1.74% till 2016.
+It is observed that almost 2/3rd of municipal securities are held by the individuals directly or by way of mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks..
+As per Moodys, only 0.18% of investment-grade muni bond issuances defaulted as compared to investment-grade corporate bonds where the default rate was 1.74% till 2016.
 Nearly 2/3rd of US infrastructure projects are financed by issuing such bonds.

-These are issued mainly for financing public expenditure which is capital in nature.
-Since, the repayment is done from the tax, toll income, and other such collections which are binding in nature, the chances of default are quite minimal.
+These are issued mainly for financing public expenditure, which is capital in natureExpenditure, Which Is Capital In NatureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year..
+Since the repayment is made from the tax, toll income, and other such collections that are binding in nature, the chances of default are quite minimal.
 An investment in municipal bonds suits more to a person who falls in a higher tax bracket.
 Due to the conversion of the municipal bond market into an electronic version, the investment has become effortless.